pravega/pravega-sensor-collector/README.md

 4. If you have deployed Flink Tools, within 2 minutes, on the SDP host, you should see the sample events written to the directory `/desdp/lts/edge-data-project-pvc-*/streaming-data-platform/$(hostname)/sensors-parquet/`.

+#### Raw file

+Raw file data can be ingested in byte array format.
+Each file is sent as a single event.

+The script [run-with-gradle-raw-file.sh](pravega-sensor-collector\scripts\run-with-gradle-raw-file.sh) can be edited for testing.
+Make sure PRAVEGA_SENSOR_COLLECTOR_RAW1_FILE_SPEC is set correctly.
+This is where the files will be read from.

 ## Phase IV Leap Wireless Gateway Integration